18F/identity-idp/docs/frontend.md

 For example, consider a **Password Input** component:

-- A ViewComponent implementation would be called `PasswordInputComponent`
+- A ViewComponent implementation would be named `PasswordInputComponent`
 - A ViewComponent file would be named `app/components/password_input_component.rb`
 - A stylesheet file would be named `app/stylesheets/componewnts/_password-input.scss`
 - A stylesheet selector would be named `.password-input`, with child elements prefixed as `.password-input__`